You can use the visualization configuration form to create new visualizations and customize existing and preconfigured visualizations.

 - Add new measure: Click to create an empty row in the list of measures.
 You can then configure the measure as required.

-- Column: Select the attribute to be used in the measure.
-The available columns are based on event data, allocation data, and bid sheet columns.
+- Value: Select the attribute to be used in the measure.
+The available values are based on event data and allocation data.

 - Aggregation: Select the function to be used to aggregate the column.